sblanchard/AntennaSwitch/README.md

-📡 FlexPilot ESP32 Antenna Switch - Modernize old MFJ rotary switch.
+📡 FlexPilot ESP32 Antenna Switch - Modernize any antenna switch where you can replace switching with relays
-One has to butcher out the rotary switch and replace the switching points with the relays.

 WiFi + MQTT + Web Dashboard | Compatible With FlexRadio / FlexPilot Automation